-It is of course unfair to imply that APM and PMI are doing nothing for PMO professionals.
+It is, of course, unfair to imply that APM and PMI are doing nothing for PMO professionals.
 PMI continues to sponsor PMO research and hosts a massive three-day PMO Symposium every year and APM has a very active PMO Special Interests Group.
-Both PMI and APM sponsor their own PMO award schemes - recognizing good practice in industry.
+Both PMI and APM sponsor their own PMO award schemes – recognizing good practice in the industry.
 Training paths and certification continue to be a gap though.

 What PMO Certifications are there?